IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 You process the same files as in previous modules.
 The application rejects the processing of the input file because the files duplication is detected.
 To avoid it, you must shutdown the applications and clean checkpoint files as described in [Module 7: Shutting down the applications and cleaning up](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/#shutting-down-the-applications-and-cleaning-up)

 * Ensure that the Streams Domain and Streams Instance are running.
 Start the Monitoring GUI.
-* Start the Lookup Manager application as **Distributed** to a running instance.
+* Launch the Lookup Manager application as **Distributed** in a running instance.
 Verify and adjust submission time parameters **common.lookup::LookupManagerMain.lm.applicationConfiguration** if the launch configuration was saved before.

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/LM - Submission.png" alt="LM Submission Time Values"/>

-* Start the ITE application as **Distributed** to the same running instance.
+* Launch the ITE application as **Distributed** in the same running instance.

 ### Loading the lookup data